anonymous-icde/ops2man/README.txt

-1. Please unzip code.zip for the entire code.
+1. Please unzip opsman2plan-prototype.zip for the entire code.
 The data is included in the code dir.
 2. Supplemetary material also included in the repo.